zuozhenggh/learning-library/developer-library/skillset-tracker/4-autonomous-json-db/4-autonomous-json-db.md

 ## Introduction

 **Oracle Autonomous JSON Database** is a cloud document database service that makes it easier to develop applications that use JSON documents.
-It allows using **SODA** (Simple Oracle Document Access) in order to easily build REST APIs to manipulate the data.
-In this lab, you will go through a series of steps to create an Autonomous JSON Database in OCI and import sample JSON files into SODA Document Collections.
-These collections will be later used to build REST APIs using SODA for NodeJS.
+It allows using **SODA** (Simple Oracle Document Access) in order to easily build **REST APIs** to manipulate the data.
+In this lab, you will go through a series of steps to create an Autonomous JSON Database in OCI and import sample JSON files into **SODA Document Collections**.
+These collections will be later used to build REST APIs using **SODA for NodeJS**.

 Estimated Lab Time: 1 hour